Legal Aid Solicitors

 Guide to the Legal Aid Scheme:-

-There are three different types of legal aid
+There are different types of Legal Aid available:-

-- Legal advice and assistance (the green form scheme), covering advice before the case goes to court
+- Legal advice and assistance (the green form scheme), covering initial advice in a case.

 - Civil legal aid, covering advice and representation in civil proceedings including court costs and professional fees.